 We bring together researchers who explore literary texts, adaptations, drama and non-fiction, and we work with local communities on a variety of public engagement programmes, and knowledge exchanges with museums, archives, libraries and heritage bodies.

-Our research explores a number of key themes and issues: there are strengths in particular periods (Renaissance, 18th century, 20th century, contemporary), genres (Science Fiction, Nature Writing, Spy Fiction, Drama, Cinema, Adaptations, Gothic, Poetry, Historical Writing) and themes (gender, identity, place, theory, philosophy, history).
-Some of us staff are also active creative writers.
-In particular, our staff are currently involved in research about :
+Our research explores a number of key themes and issues, and we have strengths in particular periods (Mediaeval, Renaissance, 20th century, contemporary), genres (Science Fiction, Nature Writing, Spy Fiction, Drama, Poetry, Historical Writing) and themes (identity, place, philosophy, history).
+Some of our staff are also active creative writers.
+In particular,, our staff are currently involved in research about: